groboclown/fonzrecon/docs/architecture.md

 The REST service stores:

-    * List of Login - authorization keys for the users.
+    * List of Account - authorization keys for the users.
         * Role Assignments
         * Authorization Email address
         * Reference to User